 These have been designed as standalone training materials, not a training course in themselves.
 So you can either integrate the materials into your existing NTS training or other safety training or briefing.

-Each role has a Facilitator Guide to accompany it which describes the purpose of the materials and instructions on their use, as well as model answers, which NTS are represented within each material etc. These guides can be found within each folder on the extranet.
+Each role has a Facilitator Guide to accompany it, which describes the purpose of the materials and instructions on their use, as well as model answers, and which NTS are represented within each set of materials.
+These guides can be found within each folder on the extranet.
 If you have any questions or need any help then get in touch at firstname.lastname@example.org.

 Non-technical skills support for trainers and rail companies

-RSSB provide NTS support to their members in a number of ways including providing NTS 'Train The Trainer courses'.
+RSSB provides NTS support to our members in a number of ways including providing NTS 'Train The Trainer courses'.

-Find out more about the course and upcoming dates on the NTS 'Train The Trainer' course webpage.
+Find out more about the course and upcoming dates on the NTS awareness and integration webpage.

-- Single company briefings – if you would like us to come and speak to your company about any aspect of NTS – building engagement or a business case, training, integration into CMS or anything else related to NTS then contact us by contacting email@example.com.
+- Single company briefings – if you would like us to come and speak to your company about any aspect of NTS – building engagement or a business case, training, integration into CMS, or anything else related to NTS, then contact us by contacting

 Development, piloting, and evaluation of the non-technical skills training course (T869)